 When customer complaints become larger than life and attract media attention, it tells you that the problem wasn’t handled properly when it was minor.
 Sometimes a small issue, like an airline passenger that doesn’t like the seat they were assigned, can snowball out of control if the first person to respond to it wasn’t trained on how to do so effectively.
 First contact resolution in any industry is the gold standard, but it’s especially important for customer service in the hospitality industry.
 This means that everyone on your team who interacts with customers should be trained in first contact resolution, and given the tools needed to calm down an angry customer when needed.

 The other part of this is that the best customer teams are trained to identify a budding issue before it ever rears its ugly head.
-For example, an airline flight attendant might notice that same passenger moving around in his seat, making disgruntled noises and rolling his eyes while looking at the person in the seat next to him.
-Before he ever has a chance to complain, the flight attendant could preempt the situation, approach the man and offer him a change in seat – or if that’s not possible, a cool drink on the house.
+For example, an airline flight attendant might notice that same passenger moving around in his seat, making disgruntled noises, and rolling his eyes while looking at the person in the seat next to him.
+Before he ever has a chance to complain, the flight attendant could preempt the situation, approach the man and offer him a change in the seat – or if that’s not possible, a cool drink on the house.
 Noticing and identifying customer dissatisfaction before it grows can aid you in proper risk management and keep your company insulated from unnecessary exposure.

 3. Meeting expectations.

 When an individual or a family takes a trip, they’re usually spending a lot of money and placing some high expectations around having a good time.
-Or if a business traveler spends their days they’ll come to expect stellar service, proper business amenities and first-class treatment.
+Or if a business traveler spends their days they’ll come to expect stellar service, proper business amenities, and first-class treatment.
 Either way, if your business is a five-star restaurant, your guests are going to have sky-high expectations of the experience they’re planning to have.
 In order to meet (and even exceed) these expectations, you’ve got to have a customer service team that is well-versed in accommodating such travelers.

 The quality of the experience that guests have at your restaurant (or hotel, cruise line, airline, etc.) should match what they’re paying for it and how you represented it online.
 If you’re unsure whether it does, you might want to engage with an experienced customer relations and risk management team that can do some digging to find out where any gaps are and how you can fix them.
-Meeting expectations is one the of the most sure ways to prevent squeaky wheels turning into major problems.
+Meeting expectations is one of the surest ways to prevent squeaky wheels from turning into major problems.

 The hospitality industry holds a lot of beauty and excitement, but it can also be a breeding ground for customer complaints if not handled well.
 If you’d like help designing a customer relations team that can offer first contact resolution and keep your brand’s pristine image intact, contact us to learn more about how we can help.